-If you have registered a domain name, you probably have some idea of what you want to achieve, but you might not know where to start.
+If you’ve registered a domain name, you probably have some idea of what you want to achieve, but you might not know where to start.
 Follow along as I break down a few options that might make sense for you and your business.
-(I’ll bet more than one will fit the bill.)

-You’ve registered a domain.
+You’ve registered a domain name.
 Here are 4 ways to use it.

 There’s more to domain names than websites — you can do so much more (though the website is pretty important).